bokkypoobah/TopSecrets/README.md

 #### Complete The Raspberry Pi OS Operating System Installation

 Switch on your power supply.
-Your device should boot and you will be prompted to enter some installation configuration parameters including:
+Your device should boot and you will be guided with dialog boxes to enter installation configuration parameters including:
 * Your country, language, timezone and keyboard
 * Your username and password for this new device
-* Your WiFi network to connect to.
-You can skip this now, to configure later
+* Your WiFi network
 * Your preferred web browser
-* Whether to perform a software update.
-As this is an offline device, you may want to skip this step.
+* Whether to perform a software update

-Installation phase 1 is complete - restart your device.
+Installation is complete - restart your device and log in.
+You now have a freshly installed Raspberry Pi OS operating system running from the MicroSD card.

 <img width="600" src="images/NewDeviceSetup1.png">